8 considerations when moving to Microsoft Azure

 In any migration, be it to a public or private cloud, bandwidth can easily be overlooked.
 It’s a factor which needs to be under continual evaluation – since missing something here easily swallows up savings.

 It’s also important to be considering latency.
-Far to often, businesses move a service into the cloud which originally ran on a local LAN and realise too late their WAN can no longer support the additional load.
-The best case scenario for if this happens is the newly migrated application runs slowly.
+Far too often, businesses move a service into the cloud which originally ran on a local LAN and realise too late their WAN can no longer support the additional load.
+The best-case scenario for if this happens is the newly migrated application runs slowly.
 The worst case is the entire network grinds to a halt.

 2. Know your rollback